Quick Answer

 - "Acknowledge uncertainty when appropriate"

 During training, Claude generates a response, then critiques itself: "Does this violate the constitution?
 How can I improve it?"
 It repeats this loop thousands of times.
-The result: a model that self-corrects toward safety and helpfulness.
+The result: a model that self-corrects toward safety and helpfulness without needing constant human supervision.

-Why this matters: Constitutional AI reduces harmful outputs by ~60% compared to models trained only on human feedback—without sacrificing usefulness.
-Source: Anthropic Research
+💡 Why this matters: Constitutional AI reduces harmful outputs by approximately 60% compared to models trained only on human feedback—without sacrificing usefulness.
+It also makes Claude more transparent about its reasoning, which is why it often says things like "I'm not certain, but..." or "Here's how I approached this problem..."

 Even with great training, AI can make mistakes.
-Claude uses multiple layers of protection:
+Claude uses multiple layers of protection to keep outputs safe and reliable:

 1. Input Filtering